-- · reimbursement of any business expenses incurred by him through the date of termination but not yet paid; and - acceleration of vesting of stock options as follows: - Mr. Perham will be entitled to the immediate and unconditional vesting of the unvested portion of the option to purchase 200,000 shares granted to him on November 1, 2011; - Messrs.
-Sullivan and DeMaria will be entitled to the immediate and unconditional vesting of one year of the remaining then unvested shares subject to options previously granted to them; and - Mr. Riordan will be entitled to the immediate and unconditional vesting of the lesser of 25% of the shares subject to the options previously granted to him and the number of shares then unvested.
+- reimbursement of any business expenses incurred by him through the date of termination but not yet paid; and - acceleration of vesting of stock options as follows: - Mr. Perham would be entitled to the immediate and unconditional vesting of the unvested portion of the option to purchase 200,000 shares granted to him on November 1, 2011; - Messrs.
+Sullivan and DeMaria would be entitled to the immediate and unconditional vesting of one year of the remaining then unvested shares subject to options previously granted to them (although Mr. DeMaria resigned his employment with us in January 2013); and - Mr. Riordan would be entitled to the immediate and unconditional vesting of the lesser of 25% of the shares subject to the options previously granted to him and the number of shares then unvested.